Skeleton Warriors: Production

 Gary Goddard came up with the concept for Skeleton Warriors after remembering the scene from Jason and the Argonauts animated by Ray Harryhausen in which Jason and his companions fend off a horde of living skeletons.
 This inspired Goddard to come up with characters who were nothing but bones and collaborated with Neal Adams on sketches and hired sculptors to produce 3-D models and pitched the concept to Playmates Toys who loved the concept and made a toy deal within 20 minutes of hearing the pitch.
 In order to flesh out the concept, Goddard decided to theme the heroes around "family" as he felt that was the closest opposite of absolute evil after reading an article discussing family values in the industry trades.

+Broadcast

+The series was broadcast in the United States on CBS beginning September 17, 1994 until September 2, 1995.
+The series was paired with other CBS action-oriented cartoons Teenage Mutant Ninja Turtles and Wild C.A.T.s.

 Home media

-Skeleton Warriors was released in a 2-disc set on December 6, 2011 in North America, featuring all 13 episodes.
+Skeleton Warriors was released in a 2-disc set on December 6, 2011, in North America, featuring all 13 episodes.